Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 e.
 Execute `TYPE C:TEST` again.
 You will see the file contents again instead of getting a "Not Ready" error, even though the disk has been removed from the drive.

 ***What has happened?*** Whenever Nextor is about to access the contents of a drive (this mostly matters for drives holding removable media, such as floppy disks), it first asks the driver if the associated storage media has changed.
-If the answer is "Yes" or "Not sure", then it takes the appropriate actions: for drives mapped to devices on Nextor drivers, it assigns the first available partition on the device to the drive; for drives handled by MSX-DOS drivers, it simply clears sector buffers and creates again the disk parameters block for the drive.
+If the answer is "Yes" or "Not sure", then it takes the appropriate actions: for drives mapped to devices on Nextor drivers, it assigns the first available valid primary partition on the device to the drive (valid meaning a FAT12 or FAT16 partition that isn't mapped to another drive already); for drives handled by MSX-DOS drivers, it simply clears sector buffers and creates again the disk parameters block for the drive.
 (The "Not sure" response gets actually a special treatment; see _[3.3.
 Managing media changes](Nextor%203.0%20User%20Manual.md#33-managing-media-changes)_ in the Nextor 3.0 User Manual for more details.)

 When a drive is locked, Nextor will never ask the driver for device change status when accessing that drive, and will instead assume that the device will never change.
 This improves performance as it saves both CPU processing and device access.